locize/blog/source/_posts/next-i18next.md

 Ok, let's start with the default:
 <br />
-You followed the normal [next-i18next setup guide](https://github.com/i18next/next-i18next#setup) and now your translations are organised more or less as such:
+You followed the normal [next-i18next setup guide](https://github.com/i18next/next-i18next#setup) and now your translations are organized more or less as such:

 ```
 .